endlessm/eos-build-meta/doc/overview/sysusers.md

 `sysusers.d` config files to reserve certain user IDs for backwards and forwards compatibility.

-In the `eos/repo.bst` element, some of the existing sysusers.d config files are modified to set static UIDs or GIDs, to match what was used in EOS6.
+In the `repo.bst` element, some of the existing sysusers.d config files are modified to set static UIDs or GIDs, to match what was used in EOS6.
 This is done with a simple helper tool named `systemd_sysusers_override.py`.